oracle-devrel/leagueoflegends-optimizer/articles/article4.md

 test = df.drop(train.index)
 ```

-We specify we want to predict the __winner__ variable and perform the AutoML + hyperparametrization.
+We specify that we want to predict the `winner` variable and perform the AutoML + hyperparametrization.
 Also, we export our model, as our plan is to use it in a Python script later on to make real-time predictions while we're playing.

 ```python
 label = 'winner'